Top-end Teslas get price drop thanks to production improvements

 AT&T’s DirecTV Now is testing a cloud DVR with 100 hours of storage

 Tesla’s most expensive vehicle offerings got a discount overnight thanks to improvements in the production efficiency of the 100 kWh batteries that are used in their construction.
-The dscounts range from $3,500 to $5,000, depending on the model, and include both the Model S and Model X top trims.
+The discounts range from $3,500 to $5,000, depending on the model, and include both the Model S and Model X top trims.

 As Electrek reports, the 100D models of both the X and the S got a $3,500 discount with the new pricing, and the P100D versions get a larger $5,000 price cut.
 These actually restore price levels to where they were for the highest available trim packages before a small increase was put in place in April, which came alongside a discount for entry-level vehicles.